RNAS Culham

-The airbase is situated around 5 miles south of the city of Oxford, with the village of Culham lying 1 mile to west.
+The airbase was situated around 5 miles south of the city of Oxford, with the village of Culham lying 1 mile to west.
 The notable landmarks include the city of Oxford where through it runs The Isis, which then forms a loop around the airfield to the north, west and south as it flows south east.
 The market town of Abingdon-on-Thames is about 2 miles to the north west.
 Didcot junction, where a line running north/south, intersects the Great Western Main Line, is situated 3 miles south, with Culham railway station, on the north/south Oxford-Didcot line, at the south west corner of the airfield.

 The ground layout was typical of many bomber stations, with three runways.
 However it had many hangars, mostly sited around the field's perimeter.
 Initially HMS Hornbill was used to train reservists based in the Thames Valley area using several different types of aircraft including: Supermarine Seafire, a navalised Supermarine Spitfire fighter aircraft, Hawker Sea Fury, a single-seat fighter aircraft and North American Harvards, an American single-engine advanced trainer aircraft.
 In May 1947 the Photographic Trials and Development Unit was based at HMS Hornbill, and in 1951 1840 Naval Air Squadron operated from the airfield for a short time.
 Ab initio flight training of cadets from Britannia Royal Naval College, Dartmouth, flying primary gliders, was also undertaken here in the early 1950s.